-The prevalence of smoking among people living with HIV remains between 2- and 3-fold higher than that of the general population and this high prevalence has profound health implications.
+The prevalence of smoking among people with HIV remains between 2- and 3-fold higher than that of the general population and this high prevalence has profound health implications.
 Research shows that the harmful effects of smoking are greatly magnified even when HIV appears to be under control through the use of antiretroviral medications.
-People living with HIV who smoke may have less success with HIV drug therapy.
+People with HIV who smoke may have less success with HIV drug therapy.

 They are more likely to:

 - Have a greater chance of developing opportunistic infections